wildanvin/classroomDao/README.md

 ## Environment variables (not needed for running project locally)

-If you want to deploy the contracts to the Kovan testnet, create a `.env` file in the same directory as the `truffle-config.js` and run in terminal `truffle migrate --network kovan`
+If you want to deploy the contracts to the Kovan testnet, create a `.env` file in the same directory as the `truffle-config.js` with the following variables (complete them with your infura project ID and your mnemonic):

 ```
 KOVAN_INFURA_PROJECT_ID=
 KOVAN_MNEMONIC=
 ```

+and run in the terminal `truffle migrate --network kovan`

 ## Contact